Jey Uso: Singles competition (2023–2025)

 At Night 1 of WrestleMania XL on April 6, Uso defeated his brother Jimmy via pinfall.
 The following night, Uso interfered in the main event between Reigns and Cody Rhodes, attacking Jimmy and spearing him through a table at the entrance ramp.
 The next night on Raw, Uso won a fatal four-way match to become the number one contender for the World Heavyweight Championship for Backlash France thanks to CM Punk.
 At the event on May 4, he failed to win the title from Priest after interference from JD McDonagh and Finn Bálor.
 Two nights later on Raw, he replaced an injured Drew McIntyre in the King of the Ring tournament, defeating Finn Bálor in the first round, and Ilja Dragunov to advance to the semifinals of the tournament, where he lost to Gunther.
-On the June 17 episode of Raw, Uso defeated Rey Mysterio and Finn Bálor to qualify for the Men's Money in the Bank ladder match at Money in the Bank.
-At the event on July 6, he failed to retrieve the briefcase as it was won by Drew McIntyre.
-On the September 9 episode of Raw, Uso defeated Pete Dunne, Ilja Dragunov, and Braun Strowman in a fatal four-way match to become the number one contender for the Intercontinental Championship.
-On the September 23 episode of Raw, Uso defeated Bron Breakker to win the title, his first singles championship in his wrestling career.
-Additionally, he and his father Rikishi became only the second father-son duo to become Intercontinental Champion, following Mr. Perfect and his son Curtis Axel.
-On the October 7 episode of Raw, Uso defeated Xavier Woods to retain his title in his first title defense.
-After the match, Uso was attacked by Breakker.

 Jey Uso won the Royal Rumble match at the eponymous event on February 1, 2025.

-On October 25 episode of Raw, Uso dropped the Intercontinental Championship back to Breakker after interference from the Bloodline (now consisting of Sikoa, Tama Tonga, Tonga Loa and Jacob Fatu), ending his reign at 28 days.
-On the October 25 episode of SmackDown, Uso assisted Jimmy and Roman Reigns in taking out The Bloodline.
-On the November 1 episode of SmackDown, Uso agreed to team with Reigns and Jimmy against The Bloodline at Crown Jewel, but only if Roman treated him as an equal, which Reigns agreed to.
-At the event on November 2, The Usos and Reigns lost to Sikoa, Tonga and Fatu in a Six-Man Tag Team match with Sikoa pinning Reigns.
-At Survivor Series: WarGames on November 30, Jey, Jimmy, Reigns, Sami Zayn and CM Punk defeated The Bloodline and Bronson Reed in a WarGames match.
-At Saturday Night's Main Event on January 25, 2025, Uso challenged Gunther for the World Heavyweight Championship, but failed to win the title.